ckunakom/smule-song-list/README.md

   1. Wait about half an hour and run the 2nd loop and the rest of the code.
   1. If it still doesn't work, use the `alt.ipynb`: Make sure to not run all the code in one-go since we need that 30 min between each request.
 Once the 1st run and 2nd run are complete, you should have 2 csv files.
 Run the `alt_clean-up.ipynb` to clean-up, load & append two csv as one dataframe.

-  <em>Yeah, I haven't figured out any way around that request limitation or why it is such a pain in the 🦄🌈...</em>

-  I tried adding `time.sleep(2)` and to no avail.
+ <em>I tried adding `time.sleep(2)` and to no avail.
 Smule doesn't spawn a way to do a proper API request either... because no one cares! 😫😭</em>

 ### FINAL NOTE
 I am sure many hard-core programmers already figured this out (and didn't share since I couldn't find one😔), but I created this as a 3-month-old programming toddler; hence, the OMG-excitement🤩